 The software uses various technical procedures to assign individual activities to anonymous profiles or – with prior consent – to the profiles of individual users:

-(e) IP address
+e.
+IP address

-The data collected are:
+The data collected in this process are:

-- the activity on our website
+- the activity on our site

 - the click path of the respective visitor

 - Downloads of files made available via the website

 - Opening of e-mails from newsletters and campaigns

 In the context of a registration on the website or the download of a whitepaper, the provider collects a fee by the use of mautic

 - Contact details (such as name, postal or e-mail address, telephone or fax number).